tlanclos/Ticket-API/readme.md

 ### Tools directory

 > This directory will contain tests that will be used to test the API's functionality when functionality testing is needed.
 Currently, there is a script called `sendrequest.py`.
 This script will simply ready in some JSON definition (test) files and run them.
-This will be extended upon in the future.
+There is also a file `b64encode.py` which a simple utility used to convert a file to base64 and copy to your clipboard if needed, save to a file, and print to stdout.

 ### Makefile structure